 While there are some standard policies on the market, GIP allows employers to choose a policy that fits their business needs and budget.
 Businesses can pick and choose how long a policy runs for, whether it’ll be fully-funded by the company or part-funded with the employee, what percentage of salary it pays out, which employees get it and how long they have to be off work before the benefit kicks in.
 These will all impact on how much the premium costs the company.

-Note that most insurance providers don’t sell direct to the employer, but go through an insurance broker or adviser.
+Note that some insurance providers don’t sell direct to the employer, but go through an insurance broker or adviser.

 People can get Income Protection individually through a broker or IFA, and, in some cases, directly from an insurance provider.
 However, not all insurance providers sell Individual Income Protection, and people wanting to take out an individual policy should ideally speak to an IFA.
 The IFA will be able to suggest policies that suit the person’s particular circumstances, and possible providers.